Kalshammari/BN_Based_Seq2Seq/README.md

-# BN_Based_Seq2Seq
+# Forecasting Multivariate Time Series of Magnetic Field Parameters of Solar Events: A Sequence to Sequence Learning Approach

 The code is an implemintation of a deep sequence to sequence learning approach of multivariate time series forecasting of magnetic field parameters of solar events.
-It is impleminted using Keras and PyTorch
+It is impleminted using Keras and PyTorch.

 **Overview**